NoGriphy/Quadruple-Robot-Dog-OPEN-SOURCED/README.md

 ---

 ## ( Step 1 - Building the Robot Dog By Using the CAD Parts ):
-I am pretty confident that most of you know how to assemble this robot base on the structure.
-If I am wrong, then please check the '**RD_Building_Instruction**' page.
+Please check the '**RD_Building_Instruction**' page if you're unsure how to assemble the robot components.
+**HERE IS THE COMPLETED VIEW FOR THIS PROJECT (SP-01): https://drive.google.com/file/d/1cRC2gju0PUmeT0fz4Unme0vgVkuIykVL/view?usp=sharing**

 <p align="center">
   <img src="RD_Image_References/RD_Complete_Design.jpg" width="500">